MinecraftU/mcu-curriculum/sequence_4/section_0.md

 5. Find the file with the IntelliJ icon - it should be (Your_Folder_Name.ipr) and open it.

-### Getting Started for Mac/Linux
+### Getting started for Mac/Linux
 1. Open a terminal and navigate to the folder you just renamed.
 Type `./gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.

 2. After you get `BUILD SUCCESSFUL` open IntelliJ and select `import project`.
 Navigate to the folder you renamed and select `build.gradle`.

 3. Once IntelliJ finishes importing the project, close it.
 Go back to your terminal and type `./gradlew idea`.

 4. Open IntelliJ back up and navigate back to your folder and import the file ending in `-src.ipr`

 ### Testing

 1. On the top left, double click the folder icon (the name of your folder should be next to it).

 2. Double-click the folders: src > main > java > com.example.examplemod

 3. There should be an `ExampleMod` class (blue circle with the letter 'c' in it) and if you double-click it you should see the following code: